yhlabsai-tech/Heritiers-Berthelot/journal/README.md

 **Verify as the visitor you are testing for.** A file meant for search engines was being redirected to the login page.
 In my browser it looked perfect — because I was logged in.

 **AI can build the thing; it cannot make it sound like us.** All six remarks were about language and judgment.
 No amount of generated polish would have produced them.

+# 2026-09-10 — Back to school, and the project stalls

+## The session

+With back to school, the project has lost velocity.
+The members of the association are less committed, and the high school and the head teacher are busy and do not respond to our mails.

+What we need now is a bank account, but the Qonto verification is taking longer than it should and is still pending.

+In clear terms, we are stuck.
+It is part of the process; the road is not linear.

+I am currently trying to remobilise the members of the association through messages, giving each of them clear tasks to do:

+- set up a meeting with Bolloré
+- run a session at the high school with the students and the teachers, and a meeting with the administration (Elyes)
+- follow up with the tutors and mentors (volunteers: Rayane for the ones he approached, Elyes for the 2006 cohort)
+- keep the WhatsApp community groups active
+- reach out to students for the tutoring and mentoring programme (volunteer: Enzo)
+- onboard Edgar, Samuel and possibly Paul-Antoine (volunteer: Rayane)
+- reactivate the event group (volunteers: everyone)
+- update the document for new members with the latest news (volunteer: Rayane)
+- finalise Qonto
+- build a payment interface on the platform (Yanis)

+## Lessons learned

+The project will be less exciting for me from now on: the platform is almost done.
+But if we want our work to last in the long run, we have to pursue our efforts to get a sustainable alumni network.